 The region is one of the most diverse in Europe and home to over 100 million residents.

-Danube-INCO.NET Project Partners: Austrian Research Promotion Agency (Austria), BIC BRATISLAVA.
+Project Partners of the FP7 Danube-INCO.NET project: Austrian Research Promotion Agency (Austria), BIC BRATISLAVA.
 SPOL.
 S.R.O.
 (Slovakia), Central European Initiative - Executive Secretariat (Italy), Centre of International Projects of the Academy of Sciences of Moldova (Moldova), DLR Deutsches Zentrum für Luft- und Raumfahrt (Germany), EKO-SUSTAV waste management LTD (Croatia), European Commission - Joint Research Centre - Institute for Prospective Technology Studies (Spain), Federal Ministry of Education and Research – Germany, Federal Ministry of Science and Research – Austria, Institute of Market Problems and Economic & Ecological Research (Ukraine), Mihajlo Pupin Institute (Serbia), Ministry for HE, Science and Technology - Slovenia, Ministry of Civil Affairs - Bosnia and Herzegovina, National Authority for Scientific Research - Romania, Regional Centre for Information and Scientific Development Ltd (Hungary), Steinbeis Innovations GmbH (Germany), University of Novi Sad (Serbia), University of Ruse “Angel Kanchev” (Bulgaria).

 Project coordination & Contacts